ThorstenBeitz/CODASReader/README.md

             and / or for systems with limited ram.

 readTrailer
-  reads the file trailer
+  reads the file trailer-
+  call this before printTrailer

 printHeader
   prints the file header with the name of each element where available and respecitve values for more information on what each header element means, read the CODAS file dormat document

 saveADCsToCSV
-  saves the ADC data to a CSV file of given name the layout of the produced CSV file can be seen above
+  saves the ADC data to a CSV file of given name. the layout of the produced CSV file can be seen above.
   PARAMETERS:
     name : str
       Name of the CSV file the ouput will be saved to